tomangistalis/RealmBinaries/README.md

 How to release a new version :
 - Run `./scripts/update.sh 10.38.3`
-- Run swift package compute-checksum <path> from this repo folder for each of the 4 zips
+- Run `swift package compute-checksum <path>` from this repo folder for each of the 4 zips
 - In `Package.swift`:
     - Update `realmVersion` variable value to new Realm version (ex: "10.38.3")
     - Replace checksums
 - Push, tag with the same version number as original repo
-- Run `VERSION=10.42.0 gh release create $VERSION --draft --title "$VERSION" --notes "Updated to $VERSION" --repo tomangistalis/RealmBinaries ./*.xcframework.zip` to create the release and upload the frameworks.
+- Run `VERSION=v10.44.0 gh release create $VERSION --draft --title "$VERSION" --notes "Updated to $VERSION" --repo tomangistalis/RealmBinaries ./*.xcframework.zip` to create the release and upload the frameworks.